evbkv/lwf/README.md

 ## Description

-I needed a framework for my own project that would work with some languages and have different content blocks — texts, images, 360 deg, banners and other.
+I needed a framework for my own project that would support multiple languages and have different content blocks — texts, images, 360 deg, banners and other.
 This framework was maked for my goals, it have MVC structure and writen on php.

 For example, my landing page project: [3drender.pro](https://3drender.pro).